 We will replace “command” with find.
 The “directory” should be replaced with the directory path that you want to be searched for.
 You can specify multiple directories too.
-“Test” means a condition which the files should match.
-The most common test we use is name.
+“Test” means a condition in which the files should match.
+The most common test we use names.
 We specify a name and search for the files of the name.
-An example of the name test is -
+An example of the name test is –

 $ find ~ -name foo

-This command will search for files name “foo” (case sensitive) in the ~ (home directory of the user).
-You can also search multiple directories.
-For example -
+This command will search for files named “foo” (case sensitive) in the ~ (home directory of the user).
+You can also search for multiple directories.
+For example –

 $ find ~ /media/user -name foo